Tantra is a much misunderstood word. One perspective of the word “Tantra” could mean “To become”.

 Jyestha is defined as one of the four Devatas associated with misfortune.
 Misfortune here is classed as the loss of children, the loss of one’s own husband, the complete annihilation of one’s fortune, terrific stock market related crashes and concomitant suicides of people related to these industries (but not limited just to these industries and places) and so on.

-It is said that She is seated in the middle of a cremation ground with terrific black smoke rising into the sky.
-Corpses burn on cremation pyres around Her presence.
+It is said that She is seated in the middle of a cremation ground in a chariot going nowhere and coming from nowhere (signifying a world which has stopped) with terrific black smoke rising into the sky.
+Corpses burn on cremation pyres around Her presence in their thousands.
 She is seated in a chariot which is going nowhere at all.

 She signifies the widow who in society is called “inauspicious”, BUT the widow also shows a point of life where the person has reached a certain maturity, calmness, a great amount of life has already been seen and this is in effect the time for sadhana.
 Sadhana MUST be really done alone and this state of being alone and having the time, inclination and an odd state of mind (having lost a husband perhaps or a dear one) is signified by this terrific Devata.
 When She shines in a person’s life, that person sees his or her fortune and triumphs start to magically appear at the hands of sanyasis, Avadhootas and widows (male or female) as may be the case.